Programs Run by Nonprofits and other Community-based Organizations

 The Tony Elumelu Foundation (TEF) is an African private-sector-led philanthropy focused on empowering African entrepreneurs.
-The Foundation was founded in 2010 by Tony O. Elumelu, CON, an entrepreneur, investor and philanthropist who is passionate about Africa's economic development.
-Their long-term investment in empowering African entrepreneurs is emblematic of Tony Elumelu's philosophy of Africapitalism, which positions Africa's private sector, and most importantly entrepreneurs, as the catalyst for the social and economic development of the continent.
-The Tony Elumelu Foundation Entrepreneurship Program is the $100million commitment by the Elumelu family to empower 10,000 African entrepreneurs over a 10-year period.
-The goal is to create at least 1million jobs and contribute over $10billion in revenue to the African economy.
-Through its flagship Entrepreneurship Program, the Foundation empowers African entrepreneurs and the entrepreneurship ecosystem across 54 African countries.
+The Foundation was founded in 2010 by Tony O. Elumelu, CON, an entrepreneur, investor, and philanthropist who is passionate about Africa's economic development.
+Their long-term investment in empowering African entrepreneurs is emblematic of Tony Elumelu's philosophy of Africapitalism, which positions Africa's private sector, and most importantly, entrepreneurs, as the catalyst for the social and economic development of the continent.
+The Tony Elumelu Foundation Entrepreneurship Program is the $100 million commitment by the Elumelu family to empower 10,000 African entrepreneurs over 10 years.
+The goal is to create at least 1 million jobs and contribute over $10 billion in revenue to the African economy.
+The Foundation empowers African entrepreneurs and the entrepreneurship ecosystem across 54 African countries through its flagship Entrepreneurship Program.
 The Foundation has empowered 9,631 entrepreneurs thus far.
-The Program is built on a 7-pillar model, a unique holistic system of effective and intensive support to the African entrepreneurs, consisting of startup enterprise toolkit, online mentoring, online resource library, meet-ups, TEF Entrepreneurship Forum, seed capital and alumni network.
+The Program is built on a 7-pillar model, a unique holistic system of effective and intensive support to African entrepreneurs, consisting of a startup enterprise toolkit, online mentoring, online resource library, meet-ups, TEF Entrepreneurship Forum, seed capital, and alum network.
 In 2018, the Foundation launched TEFConnect, Africa's digital entrepreneurship hub last year to connect the entrepreneurship ecosystem and facilitate businesses beyond physical borders.
 The platform currently hosts 800,000 users.

 Empowering Communities with Lending Circles